-The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 12-month PGY-1 Community Pharmacy Residency Program.
-Residents in this program will gain experience in Community Pharmacy Practice, focusing on the development, provision, and evaluation of direct patient care services.
-The resident will work to develop advanced practice skills implementing and enhancing clinical services in the community pharmacy setting with additional teaching, leadership, and ambulatory care experiences.
+The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 53-week PGY-1 Community-Based Pharmacy Residency Program.
+Residents in this program will gain experience in Community-Based Pharmacy Practice, focusing on the development, provision, and evaluation of direct patient care services.
+The resident will work to develop advanced practice skills implementing and enhancing clinical services in the community-based pharmacy setting with additional teaching, leadership, and ambulatory care experiences.

 - Medication Therapy Management (MTM)